High-level UN meet on Rohingya situation Tuesday

 Turkey will represent the Organization of Islamic Cooperation (OIC), while Kuwait will represent the Gulf Cooperation Council (GCC) at the conference.

-Ahead of the event, UN High Commissioner for Refugees Filippo Grandi and the UN Secretary-General’s Special Envoy on Myanmar, Julie Bishop, and UNICEF Executive Director Katherine Russell held separate meetings with the Chief Adviser at his hotel on Monday and discussed issues related to the crisis.
+Ahead of the event, UN High Commissioner for Refugees Filippo Grandi and the UN Secretary-General’s Special Envoy on Myanmar, Julie Bishop, and UNICEF Executive Director Catherine Russell held separate meetings with the Chief Adviser at his hotel on Monday and discussed issues related to the crisis.

 Briefing reporters at a city hotel about the outcomes of the meetings, Chief Adviser's Press Secretary Shafiqul Alam said the overall Rohingya and civil war situation in Myanmar's Rakhine state were discussed in the three meetings